Police Service Specialist Cadet Position Opening

 Move and lift light objects less than 20 pounds, such as mail, files, and supplies.
 Operating office equipment requiring continuous or repetitive hand/arm movements.
 The ability to remain in a sitting position for extended periods of time.

-The physical demands described here are representative of those that may be met by an employee to successfully perform the essential duties of this job.
+The physical demands described here are representative of those that may be met by an employee to perform the essential duties of this job successfully.
 Reasonable accommodations may enable individuals with disabilities to perform essential duties.

 Requirements